Arcángel: 2008–2013: Solo career, El Fenómeno, and Sentimiento, Elegancia & Maldad

 Arcángel founded Flow Factory Inc. in 2006, and his mother became his manager afterward.
 He claimed that it was easier having his mother be his manager so that he would not have to pay 20 percent of money received from record sales to his record label and manager.
 He went on to release his debut album, El Fenómeno, in late 2008.
 The album included songs that were produced in the last quarter of 2007 and the first quarter of 2008, including the DJ Nelson produced "Chica Virtual".
 Half of the album was tracks that he originally produced for an album that was to be released in the first quarter of 2008.
 The other half of the album also included newly produced tracks, ones including "Por Amar a Ciegas", which went on to become a successful airplay single on Latin urban radio stations across the United States.

-In mid-January 2009, Arcángel announced plans of a European tour sometime during 2009, in promotion of his debut album, El Fenómeno, and to receive more exposure across the world from reggaeton fans.
+In mid-January 2009, Arcángel announced plans for a European tour sometime during 2009, in promotion of his debut album, El Fenómeno, and to receive more exposure across the world from reggaeton fans.
 To comment on the tour, he claimed that in order for it to be successful, good equipment would be highly important, and by going on the tour, he would be able to learn more about a continental tour experience.
-Arcángel confirmed to be touring in several countries, including Germany, France, Portugal, Spain, England, the Netherlands and Denmark.
+Arcángel confirmed that he would be touring in several countries, including Germany, France, Portugal, Spain, England, the Netherlands and Denmark.
 His mixtape The Problem Child was released in April 2010, with his following mixtape Optimus A.R.C.A. released in October 2010.

-In February 2012, Arcangel signed with Pina Records, which is based in San Juan, Puerto Rico and operates offices in Colombia and Venezuela.
+In February 2012, Arcángel signed with Pina Records, which is based in San Juan, Puerto Rico and operates offices in Colombia and Venezuela.
 Through the label, Arcángel released "Hace Mucho Tiempo", the lead single from his 2013 album Sentimiento, Elegancia & Maldad, which both performed successfully.
 The album debuted at number one on the US Top Latin Albums chart, making it his first number-one, and first top-10, studio album.